If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 Once the cakes have completely cooled, cut them in half to form four thinner cake layers instead of two.
 I like to use a cake leveler, but a serrated knife will work too.

-Start with a layer of mocha sponge on your serving plate or turntable, and top with a generous helping of the coffee buttercream and spread evenly with an offset spatula.
+Start with a layer of mocha cake on your serving plate or turntable, and top with a generous helping of the coffee buttercream and spread evenly with an offset spatula.
 Place another layer of cake on top of this, and repeat until you have all four cake layers.

 Decorate